 Training, qualifications & experience

-I also have a Pg Diploma in Psychoanalytic Observational Studies from the Tavistock Centre and a BSc in Psychology from Sussex University.
+As well as my Masters degree, from Terapia, I also have a Certificate in Counselling Skills and Theoretical Perspectives in Psychotherapy, and a Post-Graduate Diploma in Psychoanalytic Observational Studies from the Tavistock Centre.
+My initial degree was in Psychology at Sussex University.

 British Association for Counselling & Psychotherapy